Astronomical Dating and the Internal Chronology of the Pentateuch: Back to Eden

 \begin{verse} Gen 3:15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel. \end{verse}

-\begin{quote} -12901/5/7
+\begin{quote} -12901/7/7

-Northern equinox, total eclipse at sunrise.
+Northern equinox, partial eclipse at sunrise.
 The Sun, standing on the leg of Virgo (the Woman), is obscured by the Moon, while Virgo's other leg points towards Serpens' head. \end{quote}

 When Adam is driven out from the valley of Eden, he starts to till the land (Gen 3:23 ``Therefore the LORD God sent him forth from the garden of Eden, to till the ground from whence he was taken.'').
 The agricultural revolution begins in the Near East around 12000 BCE, while the world was experiencing a dramatic climate event: the rapid rise of the level of the oceans, which at the time was about 100 meters lower than today, by more than 20 meters within just two centuries (Meltwater Pulse 1A) [14], and the gradual flooding of the most fertile plains and coastlines, starting around 12700 BCE.
 The most prominent loss in the Near East was that of the Persian Gulf, which at the time was a vast alluvial plain, fertilized by the combined waters of the Tigris and Euphrates rivers.
 As the level of the oceans increased the Persian Gulf became a marshland, and was eventually submerged.